Please note: The College plans to resume the Cairo program in Winter 2024.

 The Cairo program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-The program is designed for undergraduates in good academic standing who are beyond their first year in the College.
+The program is designed for undergraduates in good academic and disciplinary standing who are beyond their first year in the College.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that seriousness of intellectual purpose and engagement likely to yield the most from this opportunity.
 Because the civilization sequence is taught in English, there is no language prerequisite, although students are encouraged to take Modern Standard Arabic (MSA) on campus before the program begins.
 They can continue their study of MSA at intermediate and advanced levels.

 Because of the considerable demand for the Chicago civilization programs abroad, no student may participate in more than one of these programs.
 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.

 Special note to students applying to the Winter 2024 program: Applicants who rank Cairo as their first-choice program are required to schedule a meeting with Xhesika Bardhi before March 1, 2023.
 Late January or early February is encouraged and preferred.